francisbouvier/cgroups/README.md

 # cgroups

-*cgroups* is a library to use and manage cgroups in python.
+*cgroups* is a library to use and manage Linux kernel feature cgroups.

+For now the library only handle `cpu` and `memory`cgroups.

 ## Installation